network-dev/godot-cpp/README.md

 ## Getting started

-You need the same C++ pre-requisites installed that are required for the `godot` repository.
-Follow the [official build instructions for your target platform](https://docs.godotengine.org/en/latest/contributing/development/compiling/index.html#building-for-target-platforms).

-Getting started with GDExtensions is a bit similar to what it was for 3.x but also a bit different.
+It's a bit similar to what it was for 3.x but also a bit different.
 This new approach is much more akin to how core Godot modules are structured.

 Compiling this repository generates a static library to be linked with your shared lib,